Forex Market: Indian rupee gains against US dollar, UAE dirham | DH Latest News, Latest News, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, UAE Dirham

-The domestic currency, the Indian rupee had surged against US dollar in the forex market.
-As per market experts, the weakening of US dollar and positive opening in the Indian share market has supported the upward rally of the Indian rupee.
+The domestic currency the Indian rupee had gained against the US dollar and UAE dirham in the forex market.
+The positive opening of Indian share market had supported the upward rally of the Indian rupee.

-At the Interbank forex market, the Indian rupee opened at 74.81 against the US dollar.
-During trading the Indian rupee gained and reached at 74.77, registering a rise of 24 paise over its last close.
-On Friday, the Indian e rupee had settled at 75.01 against the US dollar .
-Indian rupee is at 20.37 against the UAE dirham.
+At the Interbank forex market, the Indian rupee opened at 74.65 against the US dollar .
+During trading the Indian rupee reached at 74.59 against the US dollar , registering a rise of 14 paise over its previous close.
+On Monday, the Indian rupee had settled at 74.73 against the US dollar.
+The Indian rupee is at 20.32 against the UAE dirham.

-The dollar index, which measures the US dollar’s strength against a basket of six currencies, fell 0.18 per cent to 90.69.
+The dollar index, which measures the US dollar ‘s strength against a basket of six currencies, rose 0.13 per cent to 90.92.

 Post Your Comments